hoverinc/conntest/README.md

 Set the environment variables as follows:

-- `HTTP_OFF` - If set to non-empty string, will disable making HTTP requests.
+- `HTTP_OFF` - If set to a non-empty value, will disable making HTTP requests.
 - `HTTP_CONNS` - Set to a number to make that many HTTP connections (all at once, in separate threads).
-Defaults to 500 connections.
+Defaults to 500.
 - `REDIS_URL` - Set to a redis url to enable redis connections.
 - `REDIS_CONNS` - Set to a number to specify how many Redis connections to make.
 Defaults to 500.